netsec-ethz/rains/design-scalable-signature-updates.md

   an assertion.
 - A RAINS server should answer a query with the longest valid assertion it has.
 - A zone should negotiate with its superordinate zone a delegation renewal schedule.
-A zone can then request a new delegation according to the schedule or the superordinate zone pushes the delegations for the next period and the subordinate zone can start signing again.
+A zone sends its new public key through the next-key assertion to its superordinate zone and expects it to sign the new delegation assertion with the new key.
+A superordinate zone not able to sign the next delegation with the new public key will result a broken delegation chain and probably in a sla violation.

 ## Tradeoffs

-- Validity time of assertions: When the validity is longer, it puts less work on the authority but changes can only be made after the current assertion expires and in case of compromise it can be exploited for a longer period.
 - Signature lifetime: A short signature lifetime limits possible exploitations in case of a key compromise and it allows for frequent changes.
 On the other side, long signature lifetimes reduce network overhead from redistributing